imperugo/imperugo.github.io/_posts/2014-05-21-bye-bye-wordpress-welcome-github-pages.md

 Github offers for all its users the opportunity to have a free hosting for static files creating a repository named yourgithubusername.github.io.

-Once you have created the repository it's just necessary to push your static files into it and navitate to http://yourgithubusername.github.io
+Once you have created the repository it's just necessary to push your static files into it and navigate to http://yourgithubusername.github.io

 That's all!